"I think there are many benefits that come from knowing ballroom dancing. One is bringing all of us together."

 How does it work?

-Fifth grade students and their classroom teachers receive a semester-long course of dance instruction provided by our teaching artists at no cost to the students.
+Fifth and eighth grade students and their classroom teachers receive a semester-long course of dance instruction provided by our teaching artists at no cost to the students.
 Twenty, 50-minute lessons (twice-weekly for 10 weeks) are held at each partner school during the school day to ensure full student participation and facilitate curriculum integration.
 Students and teachers learn six social dances: the Merengue, Foxtrot, Rumba, Tango, Swing, and Waltz, as well as the historical and cultural origins of each dance.

 Reading, Writing, and Rumba?
-Our teaching artists work with each fifth grade teacher to integrate Dancing Classrooms topics with a wide range of standard educational subjects including: reading, writing, math, social studies, geography, music, physical education, and visual arts.
+Our teaching artists work with each fifth or eighth grade teacher to integrate Dancing Classrooms topics with a wide range of standard educational subjects including: reading, writing, math, social studies, geography, music, physical education, and visual arts.

 The residency includes a visit from a professional ballroom dancer who performs with the teaching artist and answers questions.
 Upon completion of the residency, students perform for parents, teachers, administrative staff, and the student body at a special culminating event held at their school during the school day.